-Shella Sadovnik is a knowledgeable and creative litigator with over ten years of experience in commercial litigation.
-Ms. Sadovnik joined Freedom Foundation because of her love of liberty and to fight for the protection of First Amendment rights.
+Shella Alcabes is a knowledgeable and creative litigator with over ten years of experience in commercial litigation.
+Ms. Alcabes joined Freedom Foundation because of her love of liberty and to fight for the protection of First Amendment rights.

-Ms. Sadovnik received her B.A. from Stanford University and a J.D. from Loyola Law School of Los Angeles, where she was on the Loyola Law School Law Review.
+Ms. Alcabes received her B.A. from Stanford University and a J.D. from Loyola Law School of Los Angeles, where she was on the Loyola Law School Law Review.

 Ms. Alcabes was born in Ukraine and immigrated to the United States with her family when she was six years old.
 She is fluent in Russian, and proficient in both Hebrew and French.
 In her time off, she enjoys playing peek-a-boo with her toddler and Bar-B-Queuing with her husband.

 In the real world, taking someone’s money for one purpose and spending it on another is the textbook definition of …

 Last September, California schools were nowhere near the right track to reopen.
 Especially hurt by “zoom” education were children from …

 Thurston County’s “invasive,” “coercive” and “unprecedented” directive requiring residents to wear a surgical mask or equivalent in public places has been challenged by a lawsuit questioning not only the necessity of the order, but also the science on which it was based.